abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 **Consumer Lag**: the diff between the latest offset of the partition and the latest offset which the consumer has consumed.

 **Offset Updates**: offset is updated and committed only after successful processing of the message by the consumer, otherwise it will lead to message loss if consumer fails (or goes down) and we already update the offset.
+This offset has to be commited explicitly by the Consumer to Kafka.
+Mostly it is set to auto-commit in the consumer app, but it is to be handled by the Consumer itself and not Kafka.

+**ACK for Producers**: There is no ack for consumers.
+But Kafka sends an `ack` to producer to ensure message is written to Kafka!.
+This is because Kafka is designed to be pull-based so that messages can be consumed at a pace the consumer wants and an ack mechanism would make it sync defeating the purpose and making it slow and decreasing throughput.

 ## References
 - Apache Kafka Crash Course - Hussein Nasser - [YouTube](https://youtu.be/R873BlNVUB4)